Policy 2111 - Faculty Ranks and Promotions in Rank

 A faculty member who meets the criteria as determined by the appropriate Department, School, or College will be accepted on the Graduate Faculty for a term not to exceed five years on the recommendation of a majority of the members of the Graduate Faculty of the unit acting as a committee or a designated committee acting on their behalf, with the concurrence of the administrator of the unit, the Dean of the College and the Dean of the Graduate School.
 Temporary Graduate Faculty status may be conferred by the Dean of the Graduate School based on unique qualifications and circumstances, as presented by the appropriate college officials.
 Members of the Graduate Faculty will be reviewed at the end of their term by repeating the selection process to determine if they still meet the criteria for membership.
 The review committee will not include those who are being considered for selection but will include all other members of the Graduate Faculty of the unit.

-Deans of Colleges, Dean of the Graduate School, and the Vice President for Academic Affairs will be ex officio members of the Graduate Faculty with all the privileges and responsibilities of membership.
+Deans of Colleges, Dean of the Graduate School, and the Provost will be ex officio members of the Graduate Faculty with all the privileges and responsibilities of membership.

 Graduate courses are taught by Graduate Faculty or by faculty who hold the terminal degree in the teaching discipline or related discipline and who have been recommended to the Graduate Faculty.